ArneTillmann/HMC_Integrator_Comparison/Blogpost/Blog_post_integrator_comparison.md

 <!--
 For now, let's come back to our fictive particle.
 As so often the differential eqaution is actually not always analytically tractable and so we need a way to approximate the behaviour of our fictive particle.
 And this is where the leapfrog method comes into play.
 -->
-The intuition behind the Leapfrog algorithm is that we update the space coordinate $x$ and the momentum variable $v$ one after the other multiple times.
-This is also the behaviour which has given *Leapfrog* its name.
+The intuition behind the Leapfrog algorithm is that we update the space coordinate $x$ half a time step apart from the momentum variable $v$ one after the other multiple times.
+This is also the behaviour which has given the *Leapfrog* its name.

 ![](Leapfrog.gif)